MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 *   `edge://supervised-user-internals`
 *   `edge://version`

-### HotKeys Deep Dive
+### Additional shortcuts information

 Key bindings are subject to change when the underlying browser updates.
-In particular, an accelerator key that is turned off by default may turn on if the feature is supported in WebView2.
+An accelerator key that is turned off by default may turn on if the feature is supported in WebView2.
 However, it's guaranteed that if you set `AreBrowserAcceleratorKeysEnabled` to `FALSE`, all keys that access browser-like features are turned off, and all basic text-editing and movement shortcuts remain turned on.

 The following shortcuts are always turned off in WebView2.